Worldbank-Development/project-tracker/README.md

 To request access to this repository, Send Email to test-worldbank@test.org.
 Process may include accepting license agreement by following:
-  * a.
-Email acceptance
+  * Email acceptance
-  * b.
-Signing the Docusign agreement
+  * Signing the Docusign agreement
-Once access is provided you will abide by the agreement.
+* Once access is provided you will abide by the agreement.
-You can read the license terms under License file in this repository.
+* You can read the license terms under License file in this repository.